lkurcak/tend/README.md

 #### Groups

-Create a job as a part of a group:
+You can create a job as a part of a group:
 ```sh
 tend create "postgres" --group="dev" kubectl port-forward svc/postgres 5432:5432
 ```